-You see, asking the right questions in your Tarot readings is absolutely critical to getting the right answers – the answers that help you to shape a path forward and manifest your goals and dreams.
-When we ask good questions, we get good answers.
-And similarly, when we ask crappy questions, we get crappy answers.
+You see, the quality of the questions in your Tarot readings is directly linked to getting the right answers – the answers that help you to shape a path forward and manifest your goals and dreams.

 So how do we ask good questions?